 Original medicare is made up of two parts.
 Part A provides your hospital insurance.
 Part B provides medical insurance for things like doctor visits and checkups.
 Everyone can have Part A, regardless of whether you’re still employed.

-If you’re still working at 65 and are covered by your employer’s health insurance, then in most cases you don’t need to sign up for Part B yet.
-Once you stop working, you’ll have a special enrollment period of eight months after you employment ends in which to sign up for Part B.
+If you’re still working at 65 and are covered by your employer’s health insurance, you may not need to enroll in Part B. Compare your employer coverage with Medicare coverage to help you decide which is best for you.
+Once you stop working, you’ll have a special enrollment period of eight months after your employment ends in which to sign up for Part B.

 Medicare Advantage plans, also known as Plan C, are typically HMO (Health Maintenance Organization) or PPO (Preferred Provider Organization) products.
-These insurance plans combine the benefits of Part A and B and in most cases include prescription drug coverage (Part D) and may include extra benefits and services for an additional cost.
+These insurance plans combine the benefits of Original Medicare Parts A and B. They may also include prescription drug coverage (Part D) and extra benefits and services for an additional cost.
 These plans usually require the patient to access a limited physician network for services.

 Once you have evaluated your choices, choose the Medicare plan that is the best fit for you and complete the enrollment process.
 You may be able to sign up in person with a broker, through the mail, over the phone or online.

-If you’re enrolled already, you’ll need to decide whether or not you want to change your coverage before the Dec.
-7 deadline.
+If you’re enrolled already, you’ll need to decide whether or not you want to change your coverage and be aware of important deadlines.

-Review your existing health and drug benefits, and pay attention to any changes announced for the coming year.
-Your current insurance provider will send information to let you know what, if any, changes will be made to your Medicare coverage in 2019.
-Review these carefully to ensure the providers, services and medications you need are covered and at what cost.
-Check your premiums, coinsurance, co-payments, deductible and out-of-pocket limits, and ask yourself whether another plan would better suit your needs in 2019.
+Review your existing health and drug benefits and pay attention to any changes announced for the coming year.
+Your current insurance provider will send information to let you know what, if any, changes will be made to your Medicare coverage in 2021.

 If you have employer or union coverage, check with your plan’s benefits administrator before making any changes to your coverage.
 Otherwise, you could lose coverage for yourself and your dependents.